 New York may have bigger and better museums, shops, and restaurants, and even Los Angeles has more people, but Chicago is still the most all-American city, and one of the most exciting and enjoyable places to visit in the world.
 After shrinking for decades as its suburbs grew and grew, Chicago seems to have stabilized.
 The city reinvents and reinvests in itself, with new parks, art galleries, and condo towers, as a new generation discovers the pleasures of urban life.
 Commerce capital of Middle America, Chicago’s location at the crossroads between the settled East and the wide-open West has helped it to give birth to many new things we now take for granted: the skyscraper, the blues, and the atomic bomb (not to mention Oprah and Obama!).

 Away from the Loop, the skyscraper-spiked lakefront business district that holds North America’s tallest and most impressive collection of modern architecture in its oblong square mile, much of Chicago is surprisingly low-rise and residential.
-Also surprising, considering its inland location, is that Chicago has a high percentage of immigrants—nearly 200,000 Poles form one of the largest communities outside Poland, and Hispanics constitute nearly 29 percent of Chicago’s population of close to three million—with a multiethnic character readily apparent in numerous enclaves all over the city.
-Whatever their origin, however, residents take a particular pride in identifying themselves as Chicagoans, and despite the city’s rusting infrastructure, their good-natured enthusiasm for the place can be contagious.
+Also surprising, considering its inland location, is that Chicago has a high percentage of immigrants, with a multiethnic character readily apparent in numerous enclaves all over the city.
+Nearly 200,000 Poles form one of the largest communities outside Poland.
+Even more significant, the Latinx population is close to three million (almost 29 percent of the city’s total population).
+Whatever their origin, residents take a particular pride in identifying themselves as Chicagoans, and despite the city’s rusting infrastructure, their good-natured enthusiasm for the place can be contagious.

 More than just another baseball game, watching the Chicago Cubs play at Wrigley Field (1060 Addison St., 773/404-2827) is a rite of passage that taps into the deepest meanings of the national pastime.
 Ivy covers the redbrick outfield walls, and Chicagoans of all stripes were relieved to exorcise a century-long curse with a 2016 World Series win.
 The other Chicago baseball team, the White Sox, play at modern Guaranteed Rate Field (333 W. 35th St., 312/674-1000), south of the Loop alongside I-94.